charite-uwatwembi/Mental-Health-Conversational-ChatBot/README.md

 cd Mental-Health-Conversational-ChatBot
 ```

-2. Install dependencies for this:
+2. Install dependencies for this project:

 ```bash